lagoshny/uri-templates-es/README.md

 URI Templates ([RFC6570](http://tools.ietf.org/html/rfc6570)) in JavaScript, including de-substitution.

-It is tested against the [official test suite](), including the extended tests.
+It is tested against the [official test suite](https://github.com/lagoshny/uri-templates-es/tree/master/main/test), including the extended tests **(more that 300 tests)**.

 The 'de-substitution' extracts parameter values from URIs.
 It is also tested against the official test suite (including extended tests).